geozeke/ubuntu/setupguides/vmguide-p3.md

 ## Step - 12:

-If everything was successful, you should see your new *`shares`* drive mounted on your Ubuntu desktop as a network drive icon.
-You can double-click on it to navigate to your shared folder, similar to the way you navigate your Windows machine using the file explorer.
+Check to see if the connection to your Windows share worked properly by clicking on the file browser icon.
+If everything was successful, you should see your new *`shares`* drive on the bottom left side.
+You can click on it to navigate to your shared folder, similar to the way you navigate your Windows machine using the file explorer.

 ![](images/image33.png)